Skip to content

 1. Runtime emits reasoning/thinking content and final answer text.

-2. Reasoning renders as process content, collapsed or summarized by default.
+2. Running reasoning renders as process content and remains live-visible; completed reasoning is collapsed or summarized by default.

 3. Final answer renders as clean message text.